 - Shop at your favorite online retailers via your credit card issuer or favorite airline shopping portal to earn more rewards on purchases you already plan to make.

-We recommend signing up for airline frequent flyer programs and applying for a travel credit card as two of the simplest methods to earn award flights and reduce the cost of your travel.
+If you want to travel for almost free, I recommend signing up for airline frequent flyer programs and applying for a travel credit card.
+These are two of the simplest methods to earn award flights and reduce the cost of your travel.